christophknabe/spring-ddd-bank/README.md

 - Spring Boot
 - Spring Data + JPA + Hibernate + Derby
 - AspectJ Compile Time Weaving for main sources
+- `springfox-swagger` for generating documentation and user interface for the REST service
 - JUnit 4
 - The Exception Handling and Reporting Framework MulTEx